Dash cams are great for while you are driving, right?

 This dash camera also comes with a hardwiring kit if you need complete video recording at all the times.

-The KDLinks X1 is a solid dash cam made by one of the most reputed dash cam manufacturers in the world.
+The Vantrue N2 Pro is a solid dual lens dash cam made by one of the most reputed dash cam manufacturers in the world.
 It is easy to use and captures really high-quality video.
+This is a perfect dash camera setup for those who participate in ride sharing frequently.
+Equipped with infrared sensors and an interior cabin camera, you can protect yourself by recording inside the car with low light availability.

-When coupled with a Dash Cam Hardwire Kit, it can function as a car security camera and will record motion even if your car is off.
-The KDLinks X1 has a 165 degree wide viewing angle ensuring maximum coverage.
+When coupled with the Vantrue Dash Cam Hardwire Kit, it can function as a car security camera and will record motion even if your car is off.
+The Vantrue N2 Pro has a 170 degree field of view or viewing angle, ensuring maximum coverage.

-This dashcam has superior night vision with WDR (Wide Dynamic Range) and a F/1.6 lens meaning it takes in a lot of light.
+The front dash cam has superior night vision with WDR (Wide Dynamic Range) and a F/1.8 lens meaning it takes in a lot of light.

 Rexing V1P Pro Dual